DomBom16/zenif/docs/modules/schema.md

         return ...
 ```

 When creating a field, your class name should be in the `{type}F` format, where the type name is followed by the letter "F".
-It is required that class names end with "F".
-When extending the SchemaField class, you don't need to worry about the `default()`, `optional()`, `name()`, and `has()` methods.
-While the `coerce` method is optional, the default instace will simply return the value as is.

 ## Validators